Marriott Summary Table

 Value of Marriott Rewards Elite Status

-Marriott Rewards Silver is effectively non-status, with minimal benefits.
+Marriott Silver Elite is effectively non-status, with minimal benefits.
 It comes complimentary with the Marriott Rewards credit cards.

 Earning Marriott Rewards Elite Status